domdechiera/zerodaily/data/blog/2025-04-08-microsoft-zero-day.md

 type: Blog
 ---

-Microsoft has released an emergency patch for a critical zero-day vulnerability (CVE-2025-29824) in its Windows Common Log File System (CLFS) driver.[^1] This vulnerability has been actively exploited in the wild, making it a high-priority security update for all Windows users.[^1][^2]
+Microsoft has released an emergency patch for a critical zero-day vulnerability (CVE-2025-29824) in its Windows Common Log File System (CLFS) driver.[^1] This vulnerability has been actively exploited in the wild, making it a high-priority security update for all Windows users.

-### What is CVE-2025-29824?
+## What is CVE-2025-29824?

-CVE-2025-29824 is an elevation of privilege vulnerability that affects the Windows Common Log File System (CLFS) driver.[^2] This critical vulnerability allows an attacker who already has access to a system to escalate their permissions to SYSTEM level, potentially enabling them to:[^1]
+CVE-2025-29824 is an elevation of privilege vulnerability that affects the Windows Common Log File System (CLFS) driver.
+This critical vulnerability allows an attacker who already has access to a system to escalate their permissions to SYSTEM level, potentially enabling them to:[^1]

 - Execute arbitrary code
 - Install malware